alessandratolomelli/Thesis-binary-similarity-ml/README.md

 ---

 ## 📂 Repository Structure
-* `/document`: Contains the LaTeX source files of the thesis.
+* `/document/src`: Contains the LaTeX source files of the thesis.
 * `/document/figures`: All diagrams, plots, and logos used in the document.
-* `main.tex`: The primary LaTeX entry point.
+* `/codument/main.tex`: The primary LaTeX entry point.
 * `LICENSE`: MIT License.